 What Kind of Fan Palm Do I Have?

 There are over a dozen different plants popularly called fan palms, so how do you know which one you picked up?
-Let’s look at some of the most house-friendly species of fan palms and the basics of their care.
+So, let’s look at some of the most house-friendly species of fan palms and the basics of their care.
 We will only cover 3 fan palms that you can safely keep in a house or another area with environmental control (heating, humidity, and so on).

 Livistona Fan Palms (inc. Saribus rotundifolius)